Samuel Clarke: Other works

 In 1699 Clarke published two treatises: Three Practical Essays on Baptism, Confirmation and Repentance and Some Reflections on that part of a book called Amyntor, or a Defence of Milton's Life, which relates to the Writings of the Primitive Fathers, and the Canon of the New Testament.
 In 1701 he published A Paraphrase upon the Gospel of St Matthew, which was followed, in 1702, by the Paraphrases upon the Gospels of St Mark and St Luke, and soon afterwards by a third volume upon St John.
 They were subsequently printed together in two volumes and passed through several editions.

 In 1724 Clarke published seventeen sermons, eleven of which had not before been printed.
 In 1728 was published "A Letter from Dr Clarke to Benjamin Hoadly, F.R.S., occasioned by the controversy relating to the Proportion of Velocity and Force in Bodies in Motion," printed in the Philosophical Transactions.

 Soon after his death his brother, Dr John Clarke, published, from his original manuscripts, An Exposition of the Church Catechism, and ten volumes of sermons.
 The Exposition is composed of the lectures which he read on Thursday mornings, for some months in the year, at St James's church.
 He revised them, and left them ready for the press.

 Moral views

-Clarke's ethical theory of "fitness" is formulated on the analogy of mathematics.
+Clarke's moral fitness theory is formulated on the analogy of mathematics.
 He held that in relation to the will things possess an objective fitness similar to the mutual consistency of things in the physical universe.
 This fitness God has given to actions, as he has given laws to Nature; and the fitness is as immutable as the laws.
 The theory was criticized by Théodore Simon Jouffroy, Amédée Jacques, Sir James Mackintosh, Thomas Brown, Francis Hutcheson, and others, but substantially defended by John Balguy against Hutcheson's sentimentalist case against moral rationalism.
 A similar form of moral rationalism is developed by the Cambridge Platonist Ralph Cudworth.